junghyun397/GomokuBot/documents/about-renju-eng.md

 *Black wins!*

 Renju is a variant game that adds **Forbidden moves** that only apply to black in Gomoku.
-Before diving into Renju and Forbidden moves, you need to understand why Renju only applies Forbidden moves to black, and how unfair a plain Gomoku game is.
+Before diving into Renju and Forbidden moves, we need to understand why Renju only applies Forbidden moves to black, and how unfair a plain Gomoku game is.

 ### Gomoku is a Solved Game.

-If you've played Gomoku for a while, you've probably realized that the black you start first with is very advantageous in Gomoku, where there are no other restrictions.
+If you've played Gomoku for a while, you've probably figured out that black is very advantageous to start playing first on Gomoku, where there are no other constraints.
 So, how good is black?
 What would be the result if both black and white had their best moves?

 A plain Gomoku with no additional rules was proved in 1980 by Stefan Reisch.[*](https://doi.org/10.1007/bf00288536) Even if both black and white have their best moves, black can always find a winning strategy.